 Brecke, Park alumni honored with Kansas City ASPA awards

 The Greater Kansas City Chapter of the American Society for Public Administration honored a trio from the Park University family during the organization’s annual awards event on May 21 in Kansas City, Mo.
-Ronald Brecke, Ph.D., professor of political science, received the L.P.
-Cookingham Award which recognizes outstanding contributions to public administration over an extended period of time.
-Brecke was unable to attend the event, but accepted the award via video.
+Ronald Brecke, Ph.D., professor of political science

 In addition, Greg Mills, MPA ’97, city administrator, chief of police and director of public safety for the City of Riverside, Mo., was honored with the Public Administrator of the Year – Local Government Award which recognizes outstanding performance in the practice of public administration and local government in the Greater Kansas City area.
 Also, Alexa Barton, ’03, MPA ’07, city administrator for the City of Grain Valley, Mo., and longstanding GKC-ASPA board treasurer, received the Special Contributions Award which recognizes a member of the chapter whose work and contributions to the chapter have made a significant difference.

 A book authored by Dennis Okerstrom, Ph.D., professor of English

 , has been published.
 Project 9: Birth of the Air Commandos in World War II